christopherromo/evoltama-game/README.md

 ## Important Info

-This is a project created for my programming the mobile web class at UCCS (Spring 2025 Semester).
+This is a project created for my "Programming the Mobile Web" (CS 3110) class at UCCS (Spring 2025 Semester).
 It is a game made with JavaScript, HTML, and CSS.
 It was created by a team of 2.

 This project was built with the following tools:
    - JavaScript